ibm-messaging/mq-gitops-samples/README.md

 # mq-gitops-samples
 GitOps samples for IBM MQ

 This repository contains samples that can be used to automate IBM MQ tasks on an OpenShift Container Platform.

+> [!CAUTION]
+> All of the samples in this repository use the IBM MQ Developer edition, only use the IBM MQ Developer edition and its developer specific settings for development or demonstt=ration purposes.

+## queue-manager-basic-deployment

+Samples that show you how to deploy a single instance queue manager.

 ## queue-manager-deployment

 Samples that use Kustomize and ArgoCD to deploy and manage an IBM MQ Uniform Cluster.

 **Features**